Webinars

 Low-barrier shelters aim to reduce obstacles to entry, ensuring vulnerable populations can access safe and stable housing.
 However, navigating access restrictions – whether due to safety concerns, legal requirements, or resource limitations – requires careful consideration to balance inclusivity with operational feasibility.
 In this session, attendees will gain insights from shelter providers how to navigate the balance between access and safety.

-HELPING WITHOUT PUISHING: USING MOTIVATIONAL INTERVIEWING IN A SHELTER SETTING
+HELPING WITHOUT PUSHING: USING MOTIVATIONAL INTERVIEWING IN A SHELTER SETTING

 February 26, 2025